It was the humming that woke him.

 Sham and his dad looked at each other for a moment.
 As Wintrey Showers’ raucous voice started talking about the latest fashion in snowball skirts, Sham’s dad sighed and raised his eyes to the ceiling.
 He stood up and drank the last of his tea in one gulp.
 “Got to be off.
 Better stay home today, Sham.
 Probably won’t be any school anyway after all this, mind.”

 Oh yes, there will, thought Sham.
 But he said nothing.
 Although he had so many questions to ask his father, this was not the time.
 So he just nodded to his dad, who was putting on his coat.

 Running upstairs to collect his rucksack, he paused for a moment by his window, and saw that the rain was easing off, but there were huge puddles and little streams running down the sides of the road, all strangely milky in colour because of the fake snow.
 The gardens looked messy and dirty, and the Krissmas trees were drooping with wetness.
-Running across the fields was out of the question today – too much mud.

 Then he saw the door of Priya’s house open, and she came out in a blue rain Mac, kissed her mother goodbye and came running towards his house.
 He grinned and felt a strange warmth in his heart at the thought that he had a real friend at last.
 He quickly picked up his rucksack and ran downstairs, just as the doorbell sang out the tune of ‘Deck the halls with boughs of holly.’